 Magnetic Resonance Imaging (MRI) is a painless procedure that creates images of the breast without the use of radiation.
-A special dye may be inserted in your veins to help the radiologist see specific areas.
+A special dye will be inserted in your veins to help the radiologist evaluate any areas of concern. .
 A breast MRI often is used together with a mammogram to detect and evaluate breast cancer.
-They are useful for diagnosing and evaluating:
+MRI is useful for diagnosing and evaluating:

 Please note that a breast MRI does not replace an annual mammogram.
 Some cancers can only be seen on a mammogram.